Blanket and Pillow Safety for Kids: The Do’s and Don’ts

 Repair Tips

-Proper cleaning and maintenance practices can greatly enhance the longevity of your blankets and pillows.
-Start by checking care labels for specific washing instructions.
+Regular maintenance can significantly extend the life of your bedding.
+Start by checking care labels for washing instructions.

-Generally, use a gentle cycle with cold water and mild detergent.
-Avoid bleach, as it can degrade fabric fibers.
+Use a gentle cycle with cold water and mild detergent.
+Avoid bleach, which degrades fabric fibers over time.

 Age-Specific Guidelines for Blanket and Pillow Use